openshift-online/ocm-support-cli/README.md

 * Find an organization by its externalID: `ocm support organizations find [organizationExternalID]`
 * Find an organization and include its subscriptions: `ocm support organizations find [organizationID] --fetchSubscriptions`
+* Find an organization and include its labels and capabilities `ocm support organizations find [organizationID] --fetchLabels --fetchCapabilities`
 * Find an organization and include its quota: `ocm support organizations find [organizationID] --fetchQuota`

 ### RegistryCredentials